GooglyBlox/sharenite-enhanced/README.md

 ## Usage
 1. Visit the app
-2. Enter your Sharenite username
+2. Enter your Sharenite profile URL
 3. Ensure your Sharenite profile is public
 4. Browse and manage your game collection